lboughazz/employee-management/README.md

 # employee management
- add-edit-delete an employee (chained list)
+a program who could 'add-search-delete-intialize' an employee (chained list)

  there is also an presentaion in powerpoint form if you need it , and also there is a repport in pdf format that explains all the code written in the program